How the immune system response to sleep

-Before we get into the 21 Ways to boost the immune system with sleep let’s understand how sleep and the immune system work together.
+Before we get into the 21 Ways to boost the immune system before bed checklist, let’s look into how sleep and the immune system work together.
 Studies show sleep is a biological need and helps to maintain our health.
 Sufficient sleep is associated with reduced infection risk and boosts the immune system, view medical research.

 Stress and anxiety also put high demands on the body and make people more suspectable, increasing the chance of catching a cold, flu and other viruses in our environment.
 One of the primary roles of sleep is to balance the nervous system helps to restore brain activated and can reduce the feelings of stress and anxiety.